 Source energy is required as the metric to combine electricity, gas and other energy sources used in a school.
-See Table 7 below for source energy multipliers derived from the ENERGY STAR program.
-Note that the same source multiplier shall be used for electricity purchased from the grid and for electricity produced by on-site renewable energy systems.
+See Table 7 below for source energy multipliers derived from the DOE Common Definition for Zero Energy Buildings.
 CHPS regional partners are encouraged to use source energy or another metric such as time dependent valued (TDV) energy or energy cost.
-Note that the procedures in the 90.1-2010 PRM require the use of energy cost as the metric, but for CHPS purposes, source energy is preferred.
+Note that the procedures in the 90.1-2013 PRM require the use of energy cost as the metric, but for CHPS purposes, source energy is preferred.